 CAN I CHOOSE WHEN I WANT MY CHEESE TO ARRIVE?

 You can select your preferred delivery day at the checkout stage.
 You can choose between standard delivery (your cheese could arrive any time 7.30am and 7.30pm) and before 12pm delivery (your cheese could arrive from 7.30am to midday).
-If you provide us with a mobile phone number you will get a text notification on the delivery day, giving you a one hour window for when the cheese ought to arrive.
+If you provide us with a mobile phone number you will get a text notification on the delivery day, giving you a one hour window for when the cheese ought to arrive, where available.

 IS THERE A DELIVERY CHARGE?

 Yes.
 What you pay depends on what you order.